miketeachman/micropython-i2s-examples/README.md

 The examples are supported on 3 ports:  STM32, ESP32, RP2.

-To use I2S with MicroPython on the Pyboards and ESP32 you will need to download a [MicroPython build](https://micropython.org/download/) and program the development board.
-I2S has been available since v1.17.
+To use I2S with MicroPython on the Pyboards, ESP32, and Raspberry Pi Pico you will need to use a version of MicroPython that supports I2S.
+For Pyboards and the ESP32 the v1.17 release and nightly builds support I2S.
+For the Raspberry Pi Pico, the nightly builds support I2S, but not the v1.17 release.
+MicroPython binaries can be found [here](https://micropython.org/download/).

-I2S on the Raspberry Pi Pico is available with this PR:  https://github.com/micropython/micropython/pull/7923.
-Pico firmware supporting I2S is available in the [firmware folder](firmware).
-Instructions to program firmware into a Pico board are [here](https://github.com/micropython/micropython/tree/master/ports/rp2#deploying-firmware-to-the-device).

 The I2S feature is currently in a Technology Preview phase and may undergo changes as feedback is received from users.